intergiro/android-sdk/README.md

 ## Configuration

-1. Add public key to `AndroidManifest.xml`.
+1. Add your public key to the `AndroidManifest.xml`.
 To get your public key please contact <mobile-sdk@intergiro.com>.
-Note: *SDK will throw RuntimeException in case if public key was not set.*
+Note: If the public key isn’t set, the SDK will throw a ‘RuntimeException’.

 ```
 <manifest>